arkency/posts/posts/2013-12-08-rails4-preloading.md

 `#includes` delegates the job to `#preload` or `#eager_load` depending on the presence or absence of condition related to one of the preloaded table.

-`#preload` is usining separate DB queries to get the data.
+`#preload` is using separate DB queries to get the data.

-`#eager_load` is using one big query with `LEFT JOIN` for every eager loaded table.
+`#eager_load` is using one big query with `LEFT JOIN` for each eager loaded table.

 In Rails 4 you should use `#references` combined with `#includes` if you have the additional condition for one of the eager loaded table.

-## Personal opinion

-I personally try to always use `#preload` explicitely

-TODO: Tell more why.
-Link to documentation
+## Don't miss our next blog post

+If you enjoyed the article, you can subscribe below so that you are always the first one to get the knowledge that you might find useful in your everyday programmer job.
+Content is mostly focused on (but not limited to) Rails, Webdevelopment and Agile.